nebula-orchestrator/docs/docs/index.md

 4. Force pull updated containers.
 5. Change # of containers running per core/instance.
 6. Change image used.
-7. Manage multiple apps over different worker servers, each server "pod" of apps is determined by what APP_NAME envvar value comma separated list you start the worker-manager container with, allowing you to mix and match for different worker clusters while still managing all of them from the same api-manager containers.
+7. Manage multiple apps over different worker servers, each server "pod" of apps is determined by what APP_NAME envvar value comma separated list you start the worker container with, allowing you to mix and match for different worker clusters while still managing all of them from the same manager containers.
 8. Mount volumes.
 9. Set containers with privileged permissions.
 10. Mount devices .